IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 ## Overview

-In this document , you will learn how to install the Concert Workflows add-on within an IBM Concert 1.1.0 TechZone VM, click <a href="https://www.ibm.com/docs/en/concert?topic=workflows-installing-concert-vm" target="_blank" rel="noreferrer">here</a> for the official install steps.
+In this document, you will learn how to install the Concert Workflows add-on within an IBM Concert 1.1.0 TechZone VM.
+Click <a href="https://www.ibm.com/docs/en/concert?topic=workflows-installing-concert-vm" target="_blank" rel="noreferrer">here</a> for the official install steps.

 Click <a href="https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-watsonx" target="_blank" rel="noreferrer">here</a> to access the IBM Concert 1.1.0 TechZone VM.<br/>